GLOBAL MARKETS-Dollar charge pauses as bond bashing relents

 For bond markets, which have taken the brunt of the Trump trade, the most significant event overnight was the Bank of Japan's attempt to cap 10-year Japanese government bond yields and make good its recent promise to keep them pinned at zero.

-That had pushed the yen as low as 109.30 yen per dollar and the Japanese currency was creeping around there again as the first flurries of U.S. trading began.
+That had pushed the yen as low as 109.30 yen per dollar and the Japanese currency was barely budging at 109.00 as the first flurries of U.S. trading began.

 More broadly, Japan's efforts will raise questions about how far central banks such as the ECB and others will be willing to tolerate steep and sudden rises in government borrowing costs.

-The ECB published the minutes of its recent meeting showing Mario Draghi and his colleagues plan to lay out the next steps for their stimulus programme next month.
+The ECB published the minutes of its recent meeting showing Mario Draghi and his colleagues planning to detail the next steps for their mass stimulus programme next month.

-Speaking in Frankfurt one of the ECB's policymakers Yves Mersch said: "I believe that (talking about exiting stimulus) is probably still premature, given the fragility of the European growth path."
+Even as it was confirmed that inflation in the euro zone had nudged up last month, ECB policymaker Yves Mersch said in Frankfurt: "I believe that (talking about exiting stimulus) is probably still premature, given the fragility of the European growth path."

-Germany's benchmark 10-year Bund yield fell as much as 5 basis points to 0.26 percent, moving away from a peak of 0.396 percent hit on Monday -- the highest level since late January.
+Germany's benchmark 10-year Bund yield fell almost 5 basis points to 0.26 percent, moving away from a peak of 0.396 percent hit on Monday -- the highest level since late January.
 Other euro zone yields were 2-5 bps lower on the day.

 "The BOJ's move shows that there is a bit more of an effort to cap yields and, knowing that, other bond markets can be more stable from here," said Mizuho strategist Peter Chatwell.

-The rout in U.S. bond prices also halted, with Treasury yields pulling back to 2.15 percent only to inch upwards again back towards an 11-month high above 2.3 percent hit earlier in the week.
+The rout in U.S. bond prices also halted, with Treasury yields pulling back to 2.2 percent after touching an 11-month high above 2.3 percent earlier in the week.

-It came as crude oil prices kicked higher as Saudi Energy Minister Khalid al-Falih said he was optimistic that OPEC would formalise a preliminary output freeze deal reached in Algeria back in September.
+Crude oil prices began to climb again, though, as Saudi Energy Minister Khalid al-Falih said he was optimistic that OPEC would formalise a preliminary output freeze deal reached in Algeria back in September.

 Brent crude jumped 80 cents to 47.40 a barrel and U.S. light crude was up 75 cents at $46.32.